 A Treasury Of Indian Wisdom

-Dr Karan Singh's selection draws from the wide-ranging wisdom of saints and scholars, thinkers and reformers, poets and leaders, and comes as an inspiration for a generation seeking its place in the world.
+Dr Karan Singh's selection draws on the wide-ranging wisdom of saints and scholars, thinkers and reformers, poets and leaders, and comes as an inspiration to a generation seeking its place in the world.

-His published works include his Autobiography, Essays on Hinduism, An Examined Life, as well as his extensive correspondence with Jawaharlal Nehru in Jammu & Kashmir 1949-1964 and Indira Gandhi in Kashmir & Beyond 1966-1984.
+His published works include his Autobiography, Essays on Hinduism, An Examined Life, as well as his extensive correspondence with Pandit Jawaharlal Nehru in Jammu and Kashmir 1949-64 and Mrs Indira Gandhi in Kashmir and Beyond 1966-84.